Table of Contents

 The example below would also not work because it would return profiles that are members AND in the city of Dallas, OR any profile (member or not) in the city of Austin.

-When you choose OR, you are establishing a new parameter group.
+When choosing OR, it establishes a new parameter group.
 It starts over, so it doesn't see the first row (Member = True).
 The OR row is technically the first row of the new parameter group.

 The example below is the correct setup.
 It would return profiles that are members, AND in the city of Dallas, OR profiles that are members, AND in the city of Austin.